Dhr2311/PorphKG/data/TableS1_GitHub_Table.md

 # Supplementary Table S1

-Pathway enrichment results across KEGG, Reactome, and WikiPathways.
+Pathway enrichment analysis of proteins/genes in PorphKG (total 61) occurring in KEGG, Reactome, and Wikipathways.
+The % of enriched genes represents the most commonly occurring gene or protein among the pathway databases.
+The P value threshold (EASE score) was set to <0.05 in the DAVID Functional Annotation tool.

 | Category | Database | Pathway | Enriched genes | P-value |
 |---|---|---|---:|---:|